White House trims 2014 deficit projection to $583 billion

 House of Representatives Appropriations Committee Chairman Harold Rogers said the request might have to be included in normal spending bills for the 2015 fiscal year that starts Oct.
 1. If so, the costs would be subject to an overall spending cap of just over $1 trillion, meaning there would have to be cuts elsewhere.

-Reacting to the mid-session review numbers, the top Republican on the Senate Budget Committee, Jeff Sessions, said the deficit reduction could be greater if the president's spending request were held in check.
+Reacting to the mid-session review numbers, the Republican staff of the Senate Budget Committee said the deficit reduction could be greater if the president's spending request were held in check.

-"The modest reduction in deficits and debt claimed in the budget are accompanied by significant increases in federal spending," Sessions said.
+"The modest reduction in deficits and debt claimed in the budget are accompanied by significant increases in federal spending," the committee's Republican staff said.

+(The story corrects final two paragraphs to show Republican statement was by Senate Budget Committee Republican staff, not Senate Budget Committee ranking Republican Jeff Sessions.)

 (Reporting by Mark Felsenthal; Editing by Doina Chiacu, Will Dunham and James Dalgleish)